marcelocarvalhoalves/Environmental-Geocomputation-with-R-Data-Repository/README.md

-# Environmental-Geocomputation-with-R-Data
+# Environmental-Geocomputation-with-R-Data-Repository
-Data repository and scripts of the Environmental Geocomputation with R book.
+Data repository with database, scripts and rmarkdown files of the Environmental Geocomputation with R book.

 CRC Press, Taylor and Francis Group